 Any element not explicitly mentioned in the validation rules is to be left empty where permitted and when it cannot be left empty is to be removed.

-???
+Informational only (no validation aspect).

 The title for labeling section will be the same as the <code@displayName> value when the Title column states Fixed, when it states Manual then the title is free form, in cases when it states N/A then there is no title for the section.
+OID 2.16.840.1.113883.2.20.6.36 encodes the validation details for sections.

-???
+SPL Rule 7 does the general validation of this aspect.

 Controlled Vocabularies

 A listing of the CV’s used in the context of HPFB SPL is provided below, the usage and validation aspects are detailed throughout the document as appropriate.